 | Conversion Rate | Meaningful | Business impact | Most important |

 Use Google Analytics 4 (free) for traffic and conversions.
-Use Google Search Console (free) for keyword rankings and organic clicks.
+Employ Google aspect consolation (free) for eminent articulate rankings and substantial clicks.
 Use Mailchimp or ConvertKit to track email growth per content piece.
-All are free to start.
+Stark is free to start.

-Use this checklist before publishing every piece of content.
-Tick every box and your content marketing will outperform 90% of competitors:
+Use this checklist before Problem for every content piece.
+Tick off each area, and your content advertising and marketing will outperform the competition by ninety percent:

-- Audience: Written for a specific person with a specific problem
+- Audience: Written for a selected person with a specific problem

-- Quality: Longer and more useful than anything currently ranking
+- Quality: Longer and more useful than any current assessment

-- Structure: Clear H2 and H3 headings, short paragraphs, no walls of text
+- Structure: H2 and H3.
+Make headings clear, quick paragraphs, no walls of textual content

 - Distribution: Shared on at least 3 channels within 24 hours of publishing